Supermarket shortage: Illinois

-The Illinois Fresh Food begun with a $10 million state grant was set up to finance full-service grocery stores in neighborhoods with little access to fresh foods.
+In 2014, the Illinois Fresh Food fund began with a $10 million state grant, set up to finance full-service grocery stores in neighborhoods with little access to fresh foods.

-Chicago's Retail Chicago Program is outreach program for retailers, brokers, and developers to introduce them to the many community retail development opportunities in Chicago and expedite their entry into these new markets by serving as a "One Stop Shop" to assist them during their site selection process.
+Chicago's Retail Chicago Program is an outreach program for retailers, brokers, and developers to introduce them to the many community retail development opportunities in Chicago and expedite their entry into these new markets by serving as a "One Stop Shop" to assist them during their site selection process.

 Other states

-Similar programs created after Pennsylvania's initiative include the New Jersey Food Access Initiative and Colorado Fresh Food Financing Fund ad at the city level with New Orleans Fresh Food Retailer Initiative and Cincinnati Fresh Food Financing Fund.
+In 2014, similar programs created after Pennsylvania's initiative include the New Jersey Food Access Initiative.
+Colorado has the Fresh Food Financing Fund at the city level.
+New Orleans has a Fresh Food Retailer Initiative.
+Cincinnati has a Fresh Food Financing Fund.

 Economic effects

-Besides causing a lack of access to healthy foods, the urban supermarket gap also means that inner city neighborhoods lack the jobs and tax revenues that grocery stores provide.
+A 2005 study found that besides causing a lack of access to healthy foods, the urban supermarket gap also means that inner city neighborhoods lack the jobs and tax revenues that grocery stores provide.

 Strategies

 Where supermarket developers have neglected some urban neighborhoods, city governments and non-profits can work together to market the potential of inner city areas to grocery store executives.
-Chicago’s planning department provided an information guide with a database of suitable land parcels to executives at a grocers’ expo in 2005.
+In 2005, Chicago’s planning department provided an information guide with a database of suitable land parcels to executives at a grocers’ expo.

-Many of Oakland’s existing food retail businesses are located within Redevelopment Areas, allowing them to qualify for redevelopment fund assistance.
-The Food Systems Assessment Report for Oakland suggested the creation of Food Retail Enterprise Zones, whereby food retailers that provide nutritious foods in poor neighborhoods are exempt from Oakland business taxes.
+In 2006, many of Oakland’s existing food retail businesses were located within Redevelopment Areas, allowing them to qualify for redevelopment fund assistance.
+The 2006 Food Systems Assessment Report for Oakland suggested the creation of Food Retail Enterprise Zones, whereby food retailers that provide nutritious foods in poor neighborhoods are exempt from Oakland business taxes.
 It also suggested programs, like the Green Business certification program could award “Green and Healthy Oakland” certification to retail establishments that stock food or offer menu items conforming to specific criteria (fresh, nutritious, local, etc.)

 Market leaders close urban stores, even if they are showing a profit, to focus on the most productive stores in the suburbs.
 But "operators in second and third place in a metro area may seek to expand their core clientele outside the highly contested, white suburbs to other areas and groups, such as the mixed-income neighborhoods and ethnic clients in the central city."
 Baltimore initially attracted "low-level" chains and "now, upscale, full-service stores wants to locate in areas they had previous ignored."

-Executives’ fears of security costs may be easily abated: Rochester clinched the deal with a Tops supermarket by offering to locate a police station at the development site.
+A 1998 study stated that executives’ fears of security costs may be easily abated: Rochester clinched the deal with a Tops supermarket, by offering to locate a police station at the development site.
 Hiring locals as security guards helps decrease security issues and losses to shrinkage.

 Criticism

 Despite the widespread efforts to address supermarket shortages and food deserts, not all researchers are convinced that such areas are common.
-At least one medical review and a later government report have suggested that food deserts are relatively rare.
+At least one 2002 United Kingdom medical review and a 2009 US government report have suggested that food deserts are relatively rare.
 Nevertheless, their purported existence continues to drive significant public health expenditures.